A Publication of Churches Under Christ Ministry

 Copyright © December 8, 2017

 As to the individual, we read in John 3 that to enter the kingdom of God, the spiritual realm, one must be born again, born of the spirit.
 A born-again believer is therefore a spiritual being.
 He will be an ideal earthly citizen.
 God predestines him to be conformed to the image of His Son (Romans 8.29).
-A born-again believer in Christ has been made alive spiritually, regenerated, a new creature in Christ Jesus.En1 The law was not made for such a man since he being indwelt by the Holy Spirit and is directed by that Spirit.Id.
+A born-again believer in Christ has been made alive spiritually, regenerated, a new creature in Christ Jesus.En1 The law was not made for such a man since he, being indwelt by the Holy Spirit, is directed by the Holy Spirit.Id.
 The New Testament gives many commands for the believer.En2

 The Lord “added to the church daily” all those saved in Jerusalem after the day of Pentecost (Acts 2.47).
 Such is the continuing order for all new believers and churches since that time.
 God desires all individuals who are saved to join with a local assembly of believers, a church ordered according to the principles of the New Testament.